flames85/camera_qt_linux_v4l2/README.md

-this qt project build and run well on ubuntu.
+Build and run well on ubuntu.

 qt version = 4.8